 Is svchost.exe a virus?
 No, it is not.
 The true svchost.exe file is a safe Microsoft Windows system process, called “Host Process”.
 However, writers of malware programs, such as viruses, worms, and Trojans deliberately give their processes the same file name to escape detection.

-Step 2 – Type ‘service.msc’ and and after that click enter.
+- Step 2 – Type ‘service.msc’ and after that click enter.

-Step 5 – Here’s the stop option lies within the options that pop up.
+- Step 5 – Here’s the stop option that lies within the options that pop up.
 Click it to stop the SuperFetch from running.

-Step 6 – Then go to startup type menu that is in properties and click it.
+- Step 6 – Then go to the startup type menu that is in properties and click it.
 A pop up comes with some options.
 Select disabled as your option and that’s it!

 Alternative Methods of SuperFetch Disable